Study Abroad and Exchange FAQs

 After finishing your program

 Check the Academic Calendar and look for the Result Publication date.
-Your final grades will be available on your eStudent then.
+Your final grades will be available on your eStudent on release date.

 You will receive an email with instructions on how to access your transcript via My eQuals.